 top of page

-My Story
+Amelia's Story

 My path into this work began early, through both personal curiosity and lived experience.
 One of my first professional roles was helping a close friend build her end-of-life and advance planning company — and instead of feeling intimidated by conversations about death, I felt drawn in.
 I was fascinated by how much peace and relief came when people were prepared, informed, and able to talk openly about what mattered to them.